Blackburn Hundred

-Blackburn Hundred (also known as Blackburnshire) is a historic sub-division of the county of Lancashire, in northern England.
+Blackburn Hundred (also known as Blackburnshire) was a division of the historic county of Lancashire, in northern England.
 Its chief town was Blackburn, in the southwest of the hundred.
 It covered an area similar to modern East Lancashire, including the current districts of Ribble Valley (excluding the part north of the River Ribble and east of the Hodder, which was then in Yorkshire), Pendle (excluding West Craven, also in Yorkshire), Burnley, Rossendale, Hyndburn, Blackburn with Darwen, and South Ribble (east from Walton-le-dale and Lostock Hall).

 Much of the area is hilly, bordering on the Pennines, with Pendle Hill in the midst of it, and was historically sparsely populated.
 It included several important royal forests.
 In the 18th century several towns in the area became industrialized and densely populated, including Blackburn itself, and Burnley.